robweber/omni-epd/README.md

 Objects returned by the `displayfactory` class all inherit methods from the `VirtualEPD` class.
 The following methods are available once the object is loaded.
 Be aware that not all displays may implement all methods but `display` is required.

+* `width` and `height` - these are convience attributes to get the width and height of the display in your code.
+See the above example for their use.
 * `prepare()` - does any initializing information on the display.
 This is waking up from sleep or doing anything else prior to a new image being drawn.
 * `display(image)` - draws an image on the display.
 The image must be a [Pillow Image](https://pillow.readthedocs.io/en/stable/reference/Image.html) object.
 * `sleep()` - puts the display into sleep mode, if available for that device.
 Generally this is lower power consumption and maintains better life of the display.